emvaugh2/Linux-RedHat-Study-Notes/README.md

 Okay I made it through 12 of the 18 networking labs.
 I have 6 more to go and then I have 5 scripting labs.
 I don't think I'm going to do all of these tomorrow but we'll see.
 I know the scripting is more important to me.
 I can handle the networking stuff if I just see it a bit more.

+Lab 13 - Create an SSH Tunnel
+This lab was pretty straightforward.
+They just had one command that established the SSH tunnel and then we verified that it was working by using `curl`.
+Not too many meaningful insights but I will ask Chat GPT to breakdown the SSH command.
+It was only one.

+Lab 14 - Creating a Load Balancer
+`haproxy` was the load balancing solution of choice for this lab.
+This wasn't crazy.
+You set up `haproxy` on the main server.
+You change the configuration files to include your frontend and backend information.
+Then you go to your two backend nodes to make sure they're listening on the correct port.
+Then on your client, you do a `curl` to make sure it's working.
+Now, my client was only getting a response from Server 2.
+I ran a script to do curl 10 times in a row.
+All came back from node 2.
+On the server side, it was getting a response from node 1.
+Still not totally sure why that is.

+Lab 15 - Setup OpenVPN
+We'll revisit this.
+I'm having a hard time getting through this lab.
+We'll come back to it tomorrow.

 ## 12.05.2024